Primary data of Wutunhua

 Wutunhua (Chinese: 五屯话; Wǔtún huà), (Tibetan: སེང་གེ་གཤོང་།; seng ge gshong).

-The deposit also includes a lexicon with approximately six and a half thousand words.
+The collection also includes a lexicon with approximately six and a half thousand words.
 The lexicon gives each head word in IPA and glosses in Chinese, Tibetan and English.
 There are also audio recordings to accompany the lexicon.

 Acknowledgement and citation